This Butterscotch pie is rich and creamy with a buttery, flaky crust and just a hint of warm cinnamon. A homemade classic with a fun Undertale twist.

 High Altitude Tips

-- No major adjustments for high altitude; however since things come to a boil quicker at higher altitudes you may need to cook the butterscotch pudding mixture a little longer.
+- No significant adjustments for high altitude; however, since things come to a boil quicker at higher altitudes, you may need to cook the butterscotch pudding mixture a little longer.

 The short answer is that butterscotch has the essential ingredients of brown sugar, butter, and salt, with vanilla as an option.
 It is similar to caramel, which uses granulated sugar, but is a little deeper in flavor and color with the molasses that is in the brown sugar.